Lega Basket Serie A: The league through the 2000s and 2010s

-The 1999–2000 championship was won by Carlton Myers's Fortitudo Bologna, winning for the first time after three consecutive lost finals between 1995–96 and 1997–98.
+The 1999–2000 championship was won by Carlton Myers's Fortitudo Bologna, winning for the first time after three consecutive lost finals between 1995 and 1996 and 1997–98.
 In the following season, Virtus Bologna of Manu Ginóbili was crowned national champion once again.
 Moreover, the Black V was able of winning both the Italian Cup and the EuroLeague, achieving a so-called Triple Crown (known in Italy as Grande Slam).
 From 2002 to 2006, the Serie A was marked by a harsh rivalry between Benetton Treviso and Fortitudo Bologna: Treviso won the title in 2002, 2003 and 2006, always defeating Fortitudo in the national finals; Bologna's team won the title in 2005 against Olimpia Milano.

 In 2004, Mens Sana Siena won its first title, but it was only three years later, in 2007, that Siena would begun its dominance over the Italian league.
 From 2007 to 2013, the Tuscan team was able of winning seven consecutive titles, under the leaderships of Terrell McIntyre, Shaun Stonerook and Romain Sato.
 However, on 7 October 2016, following an investigation for accounting and fiscal fraud, the Court of the Italian Basketball Federation has revoked the championship titles awarded to Siena for the 2011–12 and 2012–13 seasons, two Italian Cups (2012 and 2013) and the 2013 Supercoppa.
 Following Siena's relegation, Olimpia Milano, under the new ownership of Giorgio Armani, won the championship again in 2014, 2016 and 2018, while Dinamo Sassari won its first title in 2015, becoming the first team from Sardinia to do so.
 In 2017 and 2019, Reyer Venezia returned to the top of Italian league after more than seven decades.

 Recent seasons

-The 2019–20 regular season saw a strong prominence of Virtus Bologna, however, the season was cancelled prematurely because of the COVID-19 pandemic and, for the first time since 1945, the Italian league did not assigned the title.
+The 2019–20 regular season saw a strong prominence of Virtus Bologna, however, the season was cancelled prematurely because of the COVID-19 pandemic and, for the first time since 1945, the Italian league did not award the title.
 In the following season, Miloš Teodosić's Virtus Bologna won its 16th title, defeating 4–0 its historic rival Olimpia Milano in the national finals.
 It was Virtus's first title after twenty years.
+In the following season, in a rematch of the latest finals, Olimpia Milano defeated Virtus Bologna 4–2.

 Title sponsorships

 From 1993 to 2022, the LBA had title sponsorship rights sold to ten companies; UnipolSal was the most recent title sponsor, having sponsored the LBA from 2020 to the present.

 Following the end of the 2015–16 season, LBA has a new sponsor.
-The Turkish brand Beko left LBA after four years of sponsorship, and all its other basketball team sponshorships in Europe.
+The Turkish brand Beko left LBA after four years of sponsorship, and all its other basketball team sponsorships in Europe.
 Beko would focus on their sponsorship of the Spanish football team Barcelona.

 In December 2016, President Egidio Bianchi had communicated to have reached an agreement with PosteMobile to become the title sponsor of the LBA.
-In July 2019, LBA announced that the agreement with PosteMobile for LBA ended on June 30.
+In July 2019, LBA announced that the agreement with PosteMobile for LBA ended on 30 June.